-Nokia 9000 Communicator was the first production phone with Internet access.
+Nokia 9000 Communicator was the first production phone and the first smartphone with Internet access.

 While Nokia 9000 was the first production phone with Internet access, another device – a prototype that never made it to production – had Internet access before Nokia’s first Communicator.
 It was known as the AT&T PocketNet Phone, a product of a collaboration betweeen AT&T and Unwired Planet.

 What is AT&T Pocketnet?